kolmiw/traffic-simulation/other/README.md

 # Other Files Folder

-Anything else, such as datasets, reading, tutorials, etc goes here
+Anything else, such as datasets, reading, tutorials, etc goes here.

+Natalie asked me to change something